gravitational/teleport/docs/4.3/aws_oss_guide.md

 - [Set the correct settings in /etc/teleport.yaml](https://gravitational.com/teleport/docs/admin-guide/#configuration-file)
 - [Add EC2 nodes to the Teleport cluster](https://gravitational.com/teleport/docs/admin-guide/#adding-nodes-to-the-cluster)

-## Using Teleport with EKS
-We are working on a step by step guide for working with EKS.
-This [blog post](https://gravitational.com/blog/teleport-aws-eks/) is a good place to start.

 ## Upgrading

 To upgrade to a newer version of Teleport: